Introduction to Sublimation Printing

 • Produces high-quality, long-lasting prints with vivid colors and sharp details.

-• Allows printing on a wide range of materials, including polyester fabrics, ceramics, and metals.
+• Allows printing on various materials, including polyester fabrics, ceramics, and metals.

 • The printed image is durable and resistant to fading, cracking, and peeling.